-In addition, an information communication meeting was held remotely for members in eight districts nationwide in September through November 2021 to share the overview of the FATF's Fourth Mutual Evaluation Report of Japan regarding the status of AML/CFT/CPF measures, etc. in Japan, publicly disclosed in August 2021.
-In addition, members are to be informed by March 2022 of responses, etc. to be made by credit card companies, described in the Guidelines for Anti-Money Laundering and Combatting Terrorist Financing in the Credit Card Business to be amended and the Act on Prevention of Transfer of Criminal Proceeds.
+In addition, an information communication meeting was held remotely for members in eight districts nationwide in September through November 2021 to share the overview of the FATF Fourth Round Mutual Evaluation Report of Japan regarding the status of AML/CFT/CPF measures, etc. in Japan, publicly disclosed in August 2021.
+In addition, members were informed by March 2022 of responses, etc. to be made by credit card companies, described in the Guidelines for Anti-Money Laundering and Combatting

+Terrorist Financing in the Credit Card Business to be amended and the Act on Prevention of Transfer of Criminal Proceeds.